openimsdk/open-im-server/deployments/deploy/README.md

 # Kubernetes Deployment

 ## Resource Requests

 - CPU: 2 cores
 - Memory: 4 GiB
 - Disk usage: 20 GiB (on Node)

 ## Origin Deploy

 1. Enter the target dir
    `cd ./deployments/deploy/`

 2. Deploy configs and dependencies
+   Upate your `openim-config.yml`

 Apply all config and dependencies
+`kubectl apply -f ./openim-config.yml`

+> Attation: If you use `default` namespace, you can excute `clusterRile.yml` to create a cluster role binding for default service account.
+>
+> Namespace is modify to `discovery.yml` in `openim-config.yml`, you can change `kubernetes.namespace` to your namespace.

+Excute `clusterRole.yml`
-`kubectl apply -f ./openim-config.yml -f `
+`kubectl apply -f ./clusterRole.yml`

 Run infrasturcture components.

 `kubectl apply -f minio-service.yml -f minio-statefulset.yml -f mongo-service.yml -f mongo-statefulset.yml -f redis-service.yml -f redis-statefulset.yml -f kafka-service.yml -f kafka-statefulset.yml`

->Note: Ensure that infrastructure services like MinIO, Redis, and Kafka are running before deploying the main applications.
+> Note: Ensure that infrastructure services like MinIO, Redis, and Kafka are running before deploying the main applications.

 3. run all deployments and services